NP-membership for the boundary-boundary art-gallery problem: Introduction

-In addition to art-galleries, many other important problems are known to be $\exists\rr$-complete, notable examples including packing \cite{PackingETRHard}, drawing graphs with fixed edge lengths \cite{Schaefer2013}, realizeability of line arrangements \cite{Mnev1988,Shor1990}, and training neural networks \cite{NNERHard,ConnectedNNERHard}.
-A recent survey by Cardinal, Miltzow and Schaefer \cite{ExistsRSurvery} lists roughly 150 $\exists\rr$-complete problems.
+In addition to art galleries, many other important problems are known to be $\exists\rr$-complete, notable examples including packing \cite{PackingETRHard}, drawing graphs with fixed edge lengths \cite{Schaefer2013}, realizeability of line arrangements \cite{Mnev1988,Shor1990}, and training neural networks \cite{NNERHard,ConnectedNNERHard}.
+A recent survey by Schaefer, Cardinal, and Miltzow and \cite{ExistsRSurvery} lists roughly 150 $\exists\rr$-complete problems.